C A S E S T U D Y

 We didn’t want to create an experience for just our user; we wanted to design something that would take Delta’s needs into account alongside the passenger’s.

-Through more of our research, we also discovered that in-flight entertainment isn’t just important, it’s necessary.
+Through more of our research, I also discovered that in-flight entertainment isn’t just important, it’s necessary.
 Delta relies on their media offerings not only to foster brand loyalty, but also to serve a more practical need: distracting tightly packed economy-class passengers.

 “Our inflight entertainment is exactly for that purpose -- it keeps the customers occupied and in their seats.
 It’s incredibly useful, and the longer the flight gets, the more useful it is.”